 In commerce, a trade mark is the identity of a business, product or service.
 Colloquially, the name or logo of a business are often referred to as trade marks.
 The legislative definition of trade mark is broader than what it is commonly known.
 The Australian Trade Marks Act 1995 (Cth) defines trade marks as signs which distinguish products or services of a trader from those of other traders.
 Other than words and logos, trade marks can also be letters, numbers, shapes, sounds and scents.

-Benefits of registering trade marks
+Benefits of a trade mark registration

 As valuable company assets and important goodwill & margin protecting tools, trade marks are vital company assets.
-Trade mark registration provides the trade mark owner not only legal protection but also commercial benefits.

 - The owner is given monopoly rights in using the trade mark in respect of the goods and services for which the registration is achieved.

 - The owner can preclude others from using his or her registered trade mark.
 When it is necessary, the owner can initiate legal proceedings against acts of infringement and collect monetary compensation for damages.

 - The owner is the only person who can rightfully authorise or assign the trade mark rights.

 - A trade mark is an asset of a business which can appreciate over time as goodwill in the product or service grows.

 - It dissuades brand copycats and so helps avoid the associated losses.

 - It provides confidence to consumers and can help attract sales.